UK singles chart: Inclusion criteria

-Chart broadcasts
+Broadcasts

 The BBC aired Pick of the Pops on its Light Programme radio station on 4 October 1955.
 Initially airing popular songs, it developed an aggregated chart in March 1958.
-Using the NME, Melody Maker, Disc and Record Mirror charts, the BBC averaged them by totalling points gained on the four charts (one point for a number one, two for a number two, etc.) to give a chart average; however, this method was prone to tied positions.
+Using the NME, Melody Maker, Disc and Record Mirror charts, the BBC averaged them by totalling points gained on the four charts (one point for a number one, two for a number two, etc.) to give a chart average; this method was prone to tied positions.
 Record Retailer was included in the average on 31 March 1962, after Record Mirror ceased compiling its chart.
 David Jacobs and Alan Freeman both had stints presenting the Pick of the Pops chart.
 Freeman took Pick of the Pops to its regular Sunday afternoon slot in early 1962.
 Freeman (along with Pete Murray, David Jacobs and Jimmy Savile) was one of the four original presenters on Top of the Pops, which first aired 1 January 1964 on BBC One (then known as BBC TV).
 Top of the Pops, like Pick of the Pops, used a combination of predominant periodicals until the formation of the BMRB chart in 1969.

 From 30 September 1967 BBC Radio 1 was launched along with BBC Radio 2, succeeding the Light Programme, and the Top-20 Pick of the Pops chart was simulcast on both stations.
 Freeman continued to present the show until September 1972, and was succeeded by Tom Browne who presented the chart, also on Sundays, from October 1972 to March 1978.
 Simon Bates took over from Browne, and under Bates it became a Top-40 show in 1978.
 Bates was succeeded by Tony Blackburn, who presented the show for two-and-a-half years; Tommy Vance, who presented for two years, Bates returned in January 1984 and presented the show until September that year, then Richard Skinner for eighteen months.
 Bruno Brookes took over in 1986 and, in October 1987, automated data collection allowed the countdown to be announced on the Sunday chart show (instead of on Tuesdays).